-This is a 2.5-hours closed book exam.
-Students will be expected to solve two new fluid mechanics problems featuring the topics presented in the module.
+This is a 3-hour open book exam.
+Students will be expected to solve two new fluid mechanics problems featuring all the topics presented in the module, meaning hydrostatics and hydrodynamics.

 Please bear in mind that the coursework mark will not be applicable for the resit.

 Additional Notes: Available to visiting and exchange students.